Is Lurpak Butter Healthy?

 Lurpak Block Butter Slightly Salted contains only 1.2g of salt per 100g and has the highest salt content of all the Lurpak products commonly sold in the UK.
 This may seem high but when compared to their lead competitor (Anchor butter), it is average.
 A 100g portion of Anchor spreadable butter contains 1.1g salt.
 However, they have 1.7g of salt in their block version, which is a big difference.

-Read More: Is fish diet healthy
+Read More: Keto diet meal recorder

 Does Lurpak Butter Have Any Vitamins and Minerals?